 - 19.1 Choice of Fund applied from 1st January 2012 and enabled existing and new Employees to have the option to nominate a superannuation fund of their choice in accordance with applicable legislation.
-For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to Statewide Superannuation Pty Ltd ABN 62 008 099 223 (AFSL 243171) Trustee and RSE Licensee of Statewide Superannuation Trust ABN 54 145 196 298 (Statewide Super). - 19.2 For the purpose of this clause: - 19.2.1 'Statewide Super' means the superannuation scheme that merged with the Local Government Superannuation Scheme ('Local Super') which was established under the Local Government Act 1934 (SA), continued in existence under Part 2 of Schedule 1 of the Local Government Act 1999 (SA) (1999 Act) and then continued in existence under a trust deed dated 25 November 2008 (Trust Deed) pursuant to amendments to the 1999 Act that took effect on 1 January 2009, before merging with Statewide Super pursuant to the provisions of the Local Government (Superannuation Scheme) (Merger) Amendment Act 2012. - 19.2.2 "Superannuation Contributions" means: - 19.2.2.1 For each employee who is making "Salarylink Contribution" to Statewide Super: - 19.2.2.1.1 3% of the employee's salary (or as amended); and - 19.2.2.1.2 Any additional contributions which the Employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Statewide Super from time to time to finance the Salarylink benefit for the employee; and - 19.2.2.1.3 Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee.
+For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to the Stapled Super Fund or in the event of no Stapled Super Fund details exist, it will go through to Council's default fund being AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898 Superannuation Fund Number (SFN): 2683 519 45. - 19.2 For the purpose of this clause: - 19.2.1 "Superannuation Contributions" means: - 19.2.1.1 For each employee who is making "Salarylink Contribution" to Hostplus Super: - 19.2.11.1 3% of the employee's salary (or as amended); and - 19.2.1.1.2 Any additional contributions which the Employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Hostplus Super from time to time to finance the Salarylink benefit for the employee; and - 19.2.1.1.3 Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee.